NataliaVozhdaeva/rsschool-cv/cv.md

 **Pet-project** [Landing for Design Studio](https://nataliavozhdaeva.github.io/Design-Studio/)

-- free figma layuot, just with desctop version.
+Free figma layuot, just with desctop version.
 Realized:

-* desctop, adaptive and fluid layout.
+- desctop, adaptive and fluid layout.
 Used flex, grid, position.
-* Scroll animation;
+- Scroll animation;
-* neverending slider (feedback);
+- neverending slider (feedback);
-* usual slider (examples);
+- usual slider (examples);
-* burger-menu for small screens.
+- burger-menu for small screens.

+### ABOUT ME

+Have a degree in journalism.
+Began to be interested in programming at school, but at that time we had programming lessons just in a graduate year, and that wasn’t enough to enter university.
+Studied myself and in 2020 understood that need a system education, and started courses.
+I take part in the game "What?
+Where?
+When?" (something like “Jeopardy”, but with the team), sort garbage, inspired by pixel-perfect which match from the first time, like knitting and cats.